 2. They stand out from the rest of the page

-If you create a CTA that is the same color of the background of the page that it’s on, it will surely get lost on the page.
+If you create a CTA that is the same color as the background of the page that it’s on, it will surely get lost on the page.

 Successful CTAs have a color that contrasts from the rest of the page, making it stand out.
 That being said, red — a color that will most likely stand out on any page — is one of the most effective colors for a CTA.

 However, in a collection of case studies, that wasn’t always the case.
 This means you should always A/B test the color of your buttons before deciding on what color is right for your website.